athammer/who-to-bother-block/README.md

 If you're a Block expert (or know one!) who's willing to answer questions on Twitter, you can add yourself to the directory.

+**⚠️ Important: Only add people who have explicitly given their permission to be listed.
+Do not add someone without asking them first.**

 #### Step 1: Fork and Clone

 1. Fork this repository